Tears for Tutu, giant of struggle and neighbour who brought round groceries

 "So I think we will always say he died a happy death and I'm very pleased with that and grateful."

-(Reporting by Nqobile Dludla in Johannesburg, additional reporting by Sisipho Skweyiya in Cape Town Editing by Olivia Kumwenda-Mtambo and Peter Graff)
+(Reporting by Nqobile Dludla in Johannesburg, additional reporting by Sisipho Skweyiya in Cape Town Editing by Olivia Kumwenda-Mtambo, Peter Graff and Aurora Ellis)

 ((nqobile.dludla@thomsonreuters.com; +27103461066;))